-What makes the Series Special a Series Special?
-There was ladder markings on the side and also a X1-9 logo on the side pillar.
-It sported a full black front rubber spoiler, black mirrors not chrome.
+The Series Special stood out for its unique features.
+There were ladder markings on the side and an X1-9 logo on the side pillar.
+It sported a full black front rubber spoiler, and black mirrors, not chrome.

-The series special was also to come with Carello fog-lamps and matching luggage as seen above.
-However it’s a bit of a mystery why we never got them here.
-The fog lamps did not pass ADR as they were yellow in colour.
-However you could buy them as a optional extra with clear lenses.
-The luggage was already discontinued by the time we got our first delivery of X1/9’s in Australia in May 1978.
+The Series Special was also supposed to come with Carello fog lamps and matching luggage, as seen above.
+However, it's a bit of a mystery why we never received these items here.
+The fog lamps did not pass the Australian Design Rules (ADR) as they were yellow in colour.
+However, you could purchase them as an optional extra with clear lenses.
+The luggage had already been discontinued by the time we received our first delivery of X1/9s in Australia in May 1978.

-The Series Special also had individually numbered stickers placed on the passenger side with the Australian flag and Bertone’s signature.
-I have been collecting data on these stickers and this is what i have found so far.
+The Series Special also had individually numbered stickers placed on the passenger side, which featured the Australian flag and Bertone's signature.
+I have been collecting data on these stickers, and here's what I have found so far.

-If you have an original sticker chances are it would now be faded white when originally it was a light silver.
+If you have an original sticker, it's likely to have faded to white by now, though it was originally a light silver.
 The numbering was also unevenly printed.
-If you look at the 9 in the picture you notice it’s higher then the number 2.
-The reproduction stickers i have seen are a darker in silver and the number lines up like it was computer printed.
+If you look at the '9' in the picture, you'll notice it's higher than the number '2'.
+The reproduction stickers I've seen are darker in silver, and the numbering lines up as if it were computer printed.

-From investigating i have found out that dealers were given a bunch of stickers to put on the cars them self.
-What they did overseas was you got the sticker in a envelope with the car when you bought it and you put it on your self.
+From my investigation, I have discovered that dealers were given a batch of stickers to apply to the cars themselves.
+Overseas, you received the sticker in an envelope with the car when you purchased it, and you applied it yourself.

-The three example here show the first chassis number as 93722 with sticker 0144.
-Yet only 10 chassis numbers later 93733 is at sticker number 0329 and has jumped 185 stickers forward.
+The three examples here show the first chassis number as 93722 with sticker 0144.
+Yet, only 10 chassis numbers later, 93733 has sticker number 0329 and has jumped 185 stickers forward.

 Stickers continued to be placed on cars for years to come.
-There were only meant to be placed on Series 1 however some dealers had spare and continued to place them on the series 1.5 and series 2.
+They were only meant to be placed on Series 1; however, some dealers had spares and continued to place them on the Series 1.5 and Series 2.

-The are generally in order as you don’t see low numbers on series 1.5 or 2 they tend to be in above 1000.
+They are generally in order, as you don't see low numbers on Series 1.5 or 2; they tend to be above 1000.

 Series 1 & 1.5

-The series 1 and 1.5 shared the same boot emblem.
-The later five speed logo was only found on the series 2 only.
-The series 3 did not have any emblem in this location at all.
+The Series 1 and 1.5 shared the same boot emblem.
+The later 'five speed' logo was only found on the Series 2.
+Interestingly, the Series 3 didn't have any emblem in this location at all.

 Series 2 only

-There were three different bumpers over the 4 series of x1/9’s.
-The series 1.5 had the combination of large aluminium bumpers with no holes for a number plate light.
-Instead it has the same as the series 1 side mounted number plate lights in the colour black.
-Notice the series 1 number plate lights internal components were silver or cream in colour not black.
+There were three different bumpers across the four series of X1/9s.
+The Series 1.5 had the combination of large aluminium bumpers with no holes for a number plate light.
+Instead, it featured the same side-mounted number plate lights in black as the Series 1.
+Notably, the internal components of the Series 1 number plate lights were silver or cream in colour, not black.

-The correct placement of this sticker is on the passenger side front panel above the ladder stripes like the picture above with Niki Lauda.
+The correct placement of this sticker is on the passenger side front panel, above the ladder stripes, as demonstrated in the picture above with Niki Lauda.

-I have found numerous cars delivered in Tasmanian have their sticker placed below the stripes.
-Not sure why the dealer placed them in this position but it was very common.
+Interestingly, I have found numerous cars delivered in Tasmania that have their stickers placed below the stripes.
+I'm not certain why the dealer positioned them in this way, but it was a common occurrence.

-The series 1.5 was unique to the Australian market only and is sometimes referred to as the hybrid model.
-These X1/9’s were badged with the compliance date of 1979 & 1980.
-This X1/9 looked like a series 2 with it’s large aluminium bumpers and modernised interior.
-However it had the 1.3 litre 4 speed as in the series 1.
+The Series 1.5 was unique to the Australian market only and is sometimes referred to as the hybrid model.
+These X1/9s were badged with the compliance date of 1979 & 1980.
+This version of the X1/9 bore a resemblance to the Series 2, with its large aluminium bumpers and modernised interior.
+However, it featured the 1.3 litre 4-speed engine from the Series 1.

-There are a few stories out there.
-Some say that the bumpers were changed in order to comply with Australian safety standards of the time.
-Others say that the new 1.5 litre engine did not pass compliance yet so the older 1.3 4 speed was continued until compliance was reached.
-Another possibility is FIAT needed to clean out there stock of the 1300cc engines and 4 speed gearboxes.
-Australia did always seem to get the last of the batch shipments for all series.
+There are a few stories circulating about this.
+Some suggest that the bumpers were changed to comply with Australian safety standards at the time.
+Others suggest that the new 1.5 litre engine didn't yet pass compliance, so the older 1.3 4-speed was continued until compliance was reached.
+Another possibility is that FIAT needed to clear their stock of 1300cc engines and 4-speed gearboxes.
+Australia always seemed to receive the last of the batch shipments for all series.

-We never saw a glove box on any of our Series 1 X19's in Australia.
-As it didn't comply with Australia Design Rules at the time to do with leg room and obstructions in the cabin.
+Interestingly, we never saw a glove box in any of our Series 1 X1/9s in Australia.
+This was because it didn't comply with the Australian Design Rules at the time, which concerned legroom and obstructions in the cabin.

-Series 1.5 onwards a glove box was featured as seen here with no logo under it.
+From Series 1.5 onwards, a glove box was featured, as seen here, with no logo underneath it.

-Series 2 the glove box had a logo under it. mechanically it was the same as series 1.5
+In the Series 2, the glove box had a logo underneath it.
+Mechanically, it was the same as the Series 1.5.

-Series 3 was the same as the series 2 however the logo changed to just a signature.
+The Series 3 was similar to the Series 2, but the logo changed to just a signature.

-On the series 1 before VIN:128AS0090258 has the front boot release under the drivers left leg.
-The mechanism was a pull down handle type.
+On the Series 1, models before VIN: 128AS0090258 had the front boot release under the driver's left leg.
+The mechanism was a pull-down handle type.

-This position was chosen because X1/9’s were originally only LHD.
-This location would have put the boot release in the glove box locked away when the car was LHD.
-There are not many X1/9’s delivered this way in Australia.
+This position was chosen because X1/9s were originally only left-hand drive (LHD).
+This location would have placed the boot release in the glove box, locked away when the car was in LHD.
+There are not many X1/9s delivered in Australia with this configuration.

-An announcement from Fiat on the 24th of August 1978 stated that the position and mechanism was changed to a leaver and was now located next to the passages left leg and remaind there till the end of production.
+An announcement from Fiat on the 24th of August 1978 stated that the position and mechanism were changed to a lever and was now located next to the passenger's left leg.
+It remained there until the end of production.

 Reference FIAT service document 701-23.
-You can download the pakage from here.
+You can download the package fromhere.

 The doors on a X1/9 are the same on the outside however the series 1 internal door handles and mechanisms were different.